The Grand Island Independent

-The Grand Island Independent is a newspaper published in Grand Island, Nebraska.
-The Independent is published seven days a week but does not produce a newspaper on Christmas Day.
-Its daily circulation is 20,500, in eleven counties of central Nebraska.
+The Grand Island Independent is a daily newspaper published in Grand Island, Nebraska.

-The newspaper is owned by the Omaha World-Herald Co.

 History

 In 1869, Maggie Eberhart and Seth Mobley founded the Platte Valley Independent in North Platte.
 Eberhart, whose parents had immigrated from Ireland in her infancy, had been a teacher;

 Mobley had begun working in a newspaper office in Iowa at the age of 10, and had briefly published the Fort Kearney Herald, while stationed at Fort Kearny, Nebraska in 1865.

+In 1870, Eberhart moved the Independent to Grand Island and started publishing on July 2; she married Mobley the following year.
+The newspaper, described as "decidedly Republican", was published daily for a short time in late 1873, in connection with a political campaign of that year, but resumed weekly publication after the election.

+In 1883, the Mobleys, who had alienated most of their advertisers, sold the newspaper to J. A. McMurphy; a week later, McMurphy sold it to Friedrich (Fred) Hedde.